diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

             hive> select * from shop_profiles limit 10;

-    * Take a look around the tables yourself.
+    * Take a look at the tables yourself.

     As one can see, every tutorial table does contain columns `id`, `created_at` (when was the data loaded) and `created_by` (which Job provided the data).
 These fields are defined using common  [[traits|View Traits]] carrying predefined fields.